bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:09 PM CT, April 12</p>
+<p class="updated_time"> Latest data: 02:53 PM CT, April 12</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 80°, which is 15° **warmer** than yesterday.
+Today's high is 79°, which is 14° **warmer** than yesterday.
 Tomorrow is expected to be 5° **warmer** than today.

 Currently:

-- 80°
+- 79°
-- Breezy and Mostly Cloudy
+- Windy and Partly Cloudy
-- 47% humidity
+- 48% humidity
 - 21 mph wind
-- 75% cloud cover
+- 51% cloud cover
 - 41 AQI 🟩
 - 0.06 inches of rain expected in the next 48 hours